Uvalde Little League

 Umpiring is one of the most important and often overlooked aspects of the Little League program.
 We are lucky in ULL to have volunteer umpires and they are as much a part of Little League as any other volunteer.

 Little League feels there is no sound reason for paying umpires or any other person volunteering.
-While the Board agrees with Little League, there are situations during the season to pay a reasonable fee to the home plate umpire.
+While the Board agrees with Little League, there are situations during the season to pay a reasonable fee to the umpires.
 The Board has given authority to the President and Umpire-in-Chief to determine a reasonable fee to be paid upon completion of services.
-A reasonable fee may be paid for umpires when volunteer services cannot be met in the Minor, Major, and Senior Divisions only.
-Umpires will only be paid when they are in full uniform and have/use their personal equipment.
+A reasonable fee may be paid for umpires when volunteer services cannot be met in the Minor, Major, and Junior/Senior Divisions.
+Umpires will only be paid when they are in full uniform, use appropriate equipment, and are in the proper position to call the game; i.e. umpire responsible for balls and strikes will call from behind home plate.

 The Umpire-in-Chief will make umpiring assignments for all games.
 Only ULL approved managers, coaches, umpires or individuals approved by the Umpire-in-Chief will be allowed to umpire both home and bases.
 Managers and coaches will adhere to the following guidelines.